Best daily deals

 The Sony WF-1000XM5 measures a bit chunkier than the Samsung Galaxy Buds 2 Pro, but they’re both very portable.

 If you came here looking for active noise canceling earphones, the Sony WF-1000XM5 ($298 at Amazon) is another favorite around these parts.
-Sony’s flagship earbuds have uniquely good ANC, and a comprehensive app supports the same features on iOS and Android.
+Sony’s flagship earbuds have uniquely good ANC and a comprehensive app that supports the same features on iOS and Android.
 Noise canceling aside, Sony’s buds also have excellent passive isolation that only the Shure AONIC Free can outdo.
 In one package, you get memory foam ear tips, IPX4-rated earbuds, a wireless charging case, and 360 Reality Audio personalization.
 There’s plenty to love with these earbuds, including a battery life that essentially doubles that of the Galaxy Buds 2 and Galaxy Buds 2 Pro.

 Of course, it makes sense to still look at the chunkier, but still great, Sony WF-1000XM4.
-If you’re down for monochrome you can find the WF-1000XM4 for $278 at Amazon.
+If you’re down for monochrome, you can find the WF-1000XM4 for $278 at Amazon.
 They still have respectable noise canceling results and a solid build.

 The Google Pixel Buds Pro case is open with the lid propping the case up, revealing the buds.